silverstripe/silverstripe-graphql/docs/en/01_getting_started/04_building_the_schema.md

 #### Clearing the schema cache

-If you want to completely re-generate your schema from scratch, you can add `clear=1` to the `dev/graphql/build` command.
+If you want to completely re-generate your schema from scratch, you can add `--clear` to the `sake graphql:build` command.

-`vendor/bin/sake dev/graphql/build schema=default clear=1`
+`vendor/bin/sake graphql:build --schema=default --clear`

-If your schema is producing unexpected results, try using `clear=1` to eliminate the possibility of a caching issue.
+If your schema is producing unexpected results, try using `--clear` to eliminate the possibility of a caching issue.
 If the issue is resolved, record exactly what you changed and [create an issue](https://github.com/silverstripe/silverstripe-graphql/issues/new).

 ### Build gotchas